projectcalico/calico/security/tutorials/calico-policy.md

 1. Create the namespace and NGINX service
 2. Configure default deny
+3. Allow egress traffic from busybox
-3. Allow access to NGINX
+4. Allow ingress traffic to NGINX
-4. Clean up
+5. Clean up

 ### 1. Create the namespace and nginx service